joinpursuit/Pursuit-Core-Web/react/react_classes/README.md

 *Exericse 1: Create an instance of the `Animal` class.
 Give it a unique name and a unique thing to say when it speaks.
 Assign the instance to a variable, and log the instance's `name` and the result of its `speak` method to the console.*

 *Exercise 2: Create instances of the `Animal` class with this data.
+Log `name` and `speak()` to the console for each instance.
 How can you use a loop to do this more efficiently?*

 | Name | Says |
 | ---- | ---- |